 I enjoyed the dart, the throwing sport a lot!
-I din’t know I can do so well 🙂
+I didn’t know I can do so well 🙂

-Back in the 1930, people believed “Beer is the medicine“.
-Apparently regular consumption of beer was recommended by doctors of the time 🙂 🙂 May be the doctors that time love beer too much!
+Back in 1930, people believed “Beer is the medicine“.
+Apparently, regular consumption of beer was recommended by doctors of the time 🙂 🙂 Maybe the doctors that time love beer too much!

-A hard cover book about Tiger Beer was given to each of the visitor.
+A hardcover book about Tiger Beer was given to each of the visitors.
 Plenty of information and funny stories about Tiger Beer, including the haunted story in the plant 🙂

-During the period of NDP month, a goodie bag is given to each visitor over 18 of years in the month of August (Saturday only).
-The goodie bag consists of 3 type of Tiger Beer.
+During the period of NDP month, a goodie bag is given to each visitor over 18 years in the month of August (Saturday only).
+The goodie bag consists of 3 types of Tiger Beer.